 Science Practice 4: Scientific Experiments

-The fourth science practice will teach you how to analyze research studies that focus on environmental principles.
+You’ll learn how to analyze research studies focusing on environmental principles.

 You will learn how to:

-- Find a hypothesis or scientific question prior to conducting an investigation.
+- Find a hypothesis or scientific question before conducting an investigation.

 - Specify the methodology, design, and/or measurement employed.